solliancenet/MCW-MLOps/Hands-on lab/HOL step-by step - MLOps.md

     ![Download output from the model evaluation step](media/17.png)

 3. Open the `eval_info.json` in a json viewer or a text editor and observe the information.
-The json output contains information such as if the model passed the evaluation step (`deploy_model`: *true or false*), and the name of the created image (`image_name`) to deploy.
+The json output contains information such as if the model passed the evaluation step (`deploy_model`: *true or false*), and the name and id of the created image (`image_name` and `image_id`) to deploy.

     ![Review information the eval_info json file](media/18.png)

 ### Task 4: Review Build Outputs

 1. Log in to [Azure Portal](https://portal.azure.com).
-Open your **Resource Group, Workspace, Models** section, and observe the registered model: `cost-estimator`.
+Open your **Resource Group, Workspace, Models** section, and observe the registered model: `compliance-classifier`.

     ![Review registered model in Azure Portal](media/53.png)

-2. Open your **Resource Group, Workspace, Images** section and observe the deployment image created during the build pipeline: `cost-estimator-image`.
+2. Open your **Resource Group, Workspace, Images** section and observe the deployment image created during the build pipeline: `compliance-classifier-image`.

     ![Review deployment image in Azure Portal](media/54.png)